aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/field/separator/_index.md

 ## Field.separator property

 Gets the node that represents the field separator.
-Can be ``None``.
+Can be ``null``.